 Check out our new series highlighting the Houston Texans 2021 rookie class.

-Meet tight end Brevin Jordan, drafted with the third pick of the fifth round (147th overall) of the 2021 NFL Draft.
+Meet Texans wide receiver Nico Collins, drafted with the 26th pick of the third round (89th overall) of the 2021 NFL Draft.